Chapter 7: Intro to Predicting and Monetising

 Where possible, it is useful to use meta-analyses of similar policies to predict impacts of a policy under consideration.
 A meta-analysis is a study that uses a series of previous studies – highlighting the differences and similarities.
 This approach allows us to draw information from multiple resources or research to reduce the overall reported bias in predicting the impacts of the project under consideration.

-- Standardisation of the effect size to a common metric such as dollars, percentages, standard deviations to enable comparisons.
+- Often standardise the effect size to a common metric such as dollars, percentages, or standard deviations to enable comparisons and applications across different disciplines.

 Meta-analysis and Elasticities

-One of the interesting aspects of economics is there is often meta-analysis on elasticities.
-Having information on generic elasticities or specific elasticities will allow for prediction of impacts in the policy under consideration.
+Economics often relies on elasticities.
+Consequently, elasticities are often a point of evaluation for meta-analysis.
+Elasticities measure of the responsiveness of a variable to changes in another variable.
+Having information on generic elasticities or specific elasticities will allow for prediction of impacts for a policy under consideration.
 In the absence of relevant policy evaluations, it is possible to predict impacts using elasticities.
 For example, meta-analyses are available for the price elasticity of fuel, residential water use, electricity, and cigarettes.
-These elasticities can be used for predicting impacts for policies related to pollution, health etc. Elasticities have been used a lot in environmental and social interventions such as air pollution, noise pollution, environmental conservation and drug interventions.
+These elasticities can be used for predicting impacts for policies related to pollution, health, etc. Elasticities have been used a lot in environmental and social interventions such as air pollution, noise pollution, environmental conservation, and drug interventions.
 Elasticities effectively allow an analyst to estimate the willingness-to-pay for a policy or project without starting from scratch.

 Limitations of Meta-analysis